hachyderm/community/usage-docs/how-to-use-content-warnings.md

 or suspending the account (situationally and rule dependent).

-As a matter of scope, it is also important to understand it doesn't matter if the infraction occurs one of our user's posts on their own timeline or as a response to a fellow Hachydermian here or user on another Mastodon instance.
+As a matter of scope, it is also important to understand it doesn't if the infraction is a post on someone's own timeline, as a response to a fellow Hachydermian here, or when interacting with a user on another Mastodon instance.